teticio/latency/README.md

 | Kubernetes                   | 13                   | 22.63\*          | N/A                        |

 \* I haven't included the Elastic Load Balancer here as this is something you would probably want anyway.
 Even for a minimalist example, it is not possible to set up and access a Fargate cluster without one. kOps also creates one by default.
 It will set you back at least $19.32 a month.

+## Queues

+Now let's suppose we have a function `calc` that takes a parameter `x` and takes `x` seconds to return `x`.
+We might want to use a queue to run many calculations in parallel.

+* **Lambda Python + SQS** (`9-lambda-python-sqs`).
+Serverless architecture.
+API Gateway posts a message to an SQS queue which triggers a Python Lambda function that runs the calculation and then increments a counter in a DynamoDB table.
+To test it, `python test\sqs.py 1000 2` will run 1000 "calculations" that take a random time to complete between 0 and 2 seconds.